ArunA6/Rate-It/README.md

 # Rate-It

+(Only template code is shown here, feel free to reach out for more info!)

 Text and link based Sentiment Analysis using Python and Flask.
 Prompting text input as well as csv files in the future.

 Goal: Sentiment analysis of social media postings with and without reviews/ratings